 Where work is undertaken, the client is usually required to demonstrate an element of financial need.
 If a person is able to pay a private lawyer, an appropriate referral is made.

-If court representation is required, some centres A document that sets out what a person wants to happen to their money and other property after they die. arrange for a A lawyer who specialises in giving advice in difficult cases and representing clients in court. to appear in court.
+If court representation is required, some centres will arrange for a barrister to appear in court.
 Many barristers appear for clients of community legal centres either for free or at a reduced rate.
 The arrangement made depends on the client’s financial situation, the urgency of the case, the resources of the community lawyer in the legal centre, the barrister who is briefed to do the appearance, and the outcome of an application for legal assistance (see ‘Victoria Legal Aid’, above).